10 Vinyl Hacks You Probably Didn’t Know

 2. Make A Multi-Coloured Decal Using Vinyl Scraps

-The next hack is using vinyl scraps to make a multi-colored decal!
+The next hack is using vinyl scraps to make a multi-coloured decal!
 So if you've got lots of scraps and you don't quite know what to do with them, you can cut lots of little strips out of them that are all roughly the same size.
-Do lots of different colors and then arrange them on your mat making sure there are no gaps in between.
+Do lots of different colours and then arrange them on your mat making sure there are no gaps in between.
 Then when you cut out your design and you'll have a multi-colored decal.

 3. Weed On Your Mat